-- Remove disc retaining screws.
-Be carefull not to strip them.
-Some penetrating oil and a few taps with a hammer will help. - Remove OEM disc from hub. - Using a wire brush, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.
+- Remove disc retaining screws or center lock drive pins (depending on application).
+Be carefull not to strip them. - Remove OEM disc from hub. - Using a wire brush, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.